Modern Slavery Declaration 2025/26

 Organisational Structure

 Cross Keys Homes Limited is a private registered provider, established in 2004 when tenants voted in favour of a proposal to transfer homes previously owned by Peterborough City Council (PCC).
-Despite selling stock to tenants through Right to Buy and Right to Acquire, CKH has continued to develop new homes with a target of 276 for 2023/24.
-CKH owns and manages over 13,000 homes in 12 local authority areas in the east of England.
+Despite selling stock to tenants through Right to Buy and Right to Acquire, CKH has continued to develop new homes with a target of 1000 by 2027.
+CKH owns and manages over 13,000 homes in 12 local authority areas in the East of England.
 Cross Keys Homes Limited is a registered charitable Community Benefit Society Parent, with four subsidiaries: CKH Developments Ltd, Cambridgeshire Homes LLP, Cross Keys Properties Ltd and Cambridgeshire Housing Capital Plc.

 CKH provides general needs homes, retirement living and housing, and extra care schemes, community care and short stay/temporary housing, as well as affordable and shared ownership housing.
 CKH provides leaseholder services, rents community-based shops, emergency alarm service (LifeLine) for our residents and private clients.
 CKH reinvests surplus income into our communities, services and business growth.